MILVLG/activitynet-qa/dataset/README.md

 ## Answer Format
 All the answers are stored in the `*_a.json` files.
 Each entry in the file is of the following format.
-Note that we temporarily do not provide the `test_a.json` file and consider to provide a evaluation server to test the predictions online.

 ```
 {